jyates/cruise-control-wiki/REST-APIs.md

 After the linear regression model training is done (users can check the state of Kafka Cruise Control).

+### Get the active/completed task list
+The following get request allows user to fetch the complete list of all the active tasks currently running/queuing inside Cruise Control and completed tasks which has not get recycled, together with the initial request detail(request time/IP address/request parameter) and UUID.
+User can use the returned UUID to fetch the final response of these requests.

+    GET /kafkacruisecontrol/user_tasks?json=[true/false]

 ## POST Requests
 The post requests of Kafka Cruise Control REST API are operations that will have impact on the Kafka cluster.
 The post operations include:
 * Add a list of new brokers to Kafka